jchen1/MiniPlay/README.md

 - Rich notifications
 - Last.fm scrobbling

-The extension does not collect any information, but requires access to your other tabs for functionality.
+The extension does not collect any information.